Leezy016/UE5MinProj/README.md

 2. double clik **Min.uproject**, let unreal engine build the source code, it could take a while

 3. enjoy your clean project without all the visual studio stuff

+# use snippets
+1. read the snippets for usage
+2. add **vscode-unreal-snippets.code-snippets** to your vs code